[by Karin Barnhoorn]

-After golfing our way through the links courses of Scotland and Ireland, the time has come to hit the tee box along the Northern Irish coast.
+After golfing our way through the links courses of Scotland and Ireland, the time has come to step on the tee box along the Northern Irish coast.

 This small country certainly has a lot of quality (links) golf to offer.
 Apart from 3 proud ambassadors – Darren Clarke, Graeme McDowell and Rory McIlroy, Northern Ireland has some of the world’s best seaside courses.
 Bring them on!